cocos2d/bindings-generator/README.md

 Basically, you specify a target vm (spidermonkey is the only current target vm) and the section from the `.ini` file you want to generate code for.

-## Run the simple test with prebuilt libclang3.4
+## Run the simple test with prebuilt libclang 5.0

 Included in this repository is a simple test.
 Use this to confirm the generator is working and that your environment is set up correctly.

 #### NOTE

-* The test uses the prebuilt 3.4 libclang, so you should use `Android NDK r9b`.
+* The test uses the prebuilt 5.0 libclang, so you should use `Android NDK r16` or higher version.
 * The test uses &lt;string&gt; and &lt;stdint.h&gt; so you need a C++ implementation that provides these
-* Currently, the test script is setup to use the Android NDK's GNU libstdc++
+* Currently, the test script is setup to use the Android NDK's llvm libc++

 ### Mac OS X